 Planning Your Trip to Chile

-Make no mistake: despite Chile’s narrow landmass (the country is 2,653 miles long and a mere 110 miles wide), it holds enough to stretch the limits of any travel itinerary.
+Make no mistake: despite Chile's narrow landmass (the country is 2,653 miles (4,270 km) long and a mere 110 miles (177 km) wide, it holds enough to stretch the limits of any travel itinerary.
 The highlights are many, be they the northern Atacama Desert or Chilean Patagonia in the south.
 Between these regions exist some of the most fertile wine country on the planet as well as towering Andes mountains perfect for a ski holiday.

 The principal question, then, is how many days should you spend in this lesser-visited gem on the South American continent?
-Below you’ll find recommendations to plan the perfect holiday, from 3 days to 3 weeks.
+Below you'll find recommendations to plan the perfect holiday, from three days to three weeks.

 Only planning on being in Chile for a long weekend?
 Not a problem.
 With such limited time, you'll want to stick to the glories of Santiago and get away for a day on the coast.

 First up, Santiago.
-Chile’s capital is a massive, often unheralded metropolis bursting at the seams with culture and history.
-And no matter where you go in this country you’ll likely arrive at Santiago International Airport, located 26 km (16 miles) northwest of the city center.
-If you’re feeling peckish after your journey, head right to Mercado Vega Central, one of the principal municipal markets in the city.
-Here you’ll find a wide selection of market stalls selling fresh produce as well as a good amount of small seafood restaurants serving some of the best fish and shellfish in the country.
+Chile's capital is a massive, often unheralded metropolis bursting at the seams with culture and history.
+And no matter where you go in this country, you'll likely arrive at Santiago International Airport, located 16 miles (26 km) northwest of the city center.
+If you're feeling peckish after your journey, head right to Mercado Vega Central, one of the principal municipal markets in the city.
+Here you'll find a wide selection of market stalls selling fresh produce as well as a good amount of small seafood restaurants serving some of the best fish and shellfish in the country.

 From there, head east to Cerro San Cristóbal.
-This hill rises 300 meters (984 feet) over Santiago and offers prime 360° views of the city as well as the Andes mountains that encircle it.
-You can hike to the top on foot or, if it’s a hot summer day, ride up in a funicular elevator or cable car.
-From San Cristóbal head to the heart of the city and the Plaza de Armas, Santiago’s central plaza lined with arcades as well as the colonial Catedral Metropolitana.
-From here you can also walk or take a short taxi ride to the Presidential Palace, also known as La Moneda.
+This hill rises 984 feet (300 m) over Santiago and offers prime 360-degree views of the city as well as the Andes mountains that encircle it.
+You can hike to the top on foot or, if it's a hot summer day, ride up in a funicular elevator or cable car.
+From San Cristóbal, head to the heart of the city and the Plaza de Armas, Santiago's central plaza lined with arcades as well as the colonial Catedral Metropolitana.
+From here, you can also walk or take a short taxi ride to the Presidential Palace, also known as La Moneda.

 In a week or a little less, you can spend time in the capital and the coast as well as indulge in a wine tour and mini-excursion into the Andes mountains.